 For us, the story of Rollins Pass is interwoven with the story of who we are and encapsulates our excitement for all things related to this resplendent place: our Rollins Passion.

 ROLLINS PASS IS HOME FOR US

 Prior generations of our families have vacationed, hiked, and fished on and near the pass.
 Rollins Pass is home for us: it’s where we spend at least four days a week each summer and early autumn; its where we snowmobile each weekend in winter; it’s where we fell in love—where Travis proposed to Kate on one knee—it’s the place we were married and where we honeymooned, and where we vacation several weeks each year.

 Rollins Pass forms the backdrop for our high-altitude love story and is part of the enduring tapestry that we’ve written about in our books.
-We’ve adopted trails and made discoveries, volunteered with Dr. Jason LaBelle’s Colorado State University field school students for archaeology work on the pass, participated in the US Forest Service’s Passport in Time program for Rollins Pass as well as the 2021 and 2022 Rollins Pass Bioblitz‘ of the Colorado Natural Heritage Program with Colorado State University, written multiple academic and published works, produced documentaries as well as several presentations—all informed by experts, received a State Honor Award, and we work to ensure the legacy of the 12,000 years of history on the pass, along with safeguarding Rollins Pass’ chronology, photographs, stories, and landscapes are preserved for future generations.
+We’ve adopted trails and made discoveries, volunteered with Dr. Jason LaBelle’s Colorado State University field school students for archaeology work on the pass, participated in the US Forest Service’s Passport in Time program for Rollins Pass as well as the 2021 and 2022 Rollins Pass Bioblitz‘ of the Colorado Natural Heritage Program with Colorado State University, written multiple academic and published works, produced documentaries as well as several presentations—all informed by experts, received a State Honor Award, and we work to ensure the legacy of the 12,000 years of history on the pass by safeguarding Rollins Pass and Moffat Tunnel chronology, photographs, stories, structures, and landscapes so they are preserved for future generations.

 The primary purpose of our work is to inform the public.